sigurdurhaukur/supreme-octo-waffle/README.md

 # supreme-octo-waffle K-nn and FAISS

+## Todo

+- download the icelandic wiki, for actual real applications of search [1gb](https://library.kiwix.org/#lang=isl)
+- impliment a pipeline to put it into the vector database

+## General

 Uses word2vec embeddings and faiss to find the kth nearest neighbors of a given word.
 The embeddings can be found here https://clarin.is/.
 They were created by Friðriksdóttir, Steinunn Rut ; Daníelsson, Hjalti and Steingrímsson, Steinþór.

 dependencies: